-2. Bullying Prevention in St Anne's
+1. Bullying Prevention in St Anne's

-The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour.
+Each child has the right to an education free of aggression and humiliation.
+The Board of Management and staff recognises the very serious nature of bullying.
+We recognise that bullying may be overt (direct, obvious) or covert (indirect, hidden) and that often the person being bullied does not want to report incidents.
+We recognise the negative impact that it can have on the lives of pupils and we are therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour.

-- A positive school culture and climate which: - is welcoming of difference and diversity and is based on inclusivity. - encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment. - promotes respectful relationships across the school community. - Effective leadership - A school-wide approach - A shared understanding of what bullying is and its impact - Implementation of education and prevention strategies, including awareness raising measures that: - Builds empathy, respect and resilience in pupils. - Explicitly addresses the issues of cyber-bullying and identity based bullying including homophobic and transphobic bullying. - Effective supervision and monitoring of pupils - Support for staff - Consistent recording, investigation and follow-up of bullying behaviour, including use of established intervention strategies. - On-going evaluation of the effectiveness of the anti-bullying policy.
+- A positive school culture and climate which: - is welcoming of difference and diversity and is based on inclusivity. - encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment. - promotes respectful relationships across the school community - -supports victims and guides those involved in bullying - Effective leadership - A school-wide approach - A shared understanding of what bullying is, patterns of behaviour associated with bullying, and its impact on children - Implementation of education and prevention strategies, including awareness raising measures that: - Build empathy, respect and resilience in pupils. - Guide children in being responsible members of the school community - Explicitly addresses the issues of cyber-bullying and identity based bullying including homophobic and transphobic bullying. - Effective supervision and monitoring of pupils - Support for staff - Consistent recording, investigation and follow-up of bullying behaviour, including use of established intervention strategies. - On-going evaluation of the effectiveness of the anti-bullying policy.

-3a What is Bullying ?
+3a What is Bullying?